shirtsgroup/physical_validation/doc/parsers.rst

 The ensemble is a string indicating the thermodynamical ensemble a simulation was performed in, and is any of 'NVE', 'NVT', 'NPT', 'muVT'.

-Depending on the ensemble, EnsembleData then holds additional information defining the ensemble, such as the number of particles N, the chemical potential mu, the volume V, the pressure P, the constant energy E or the temperature T. While any of these additional information are optional, most of them are needed by certain
+Depending on the ensemble, :class:`.EnsembleData` then holds additional information defining the ensemble, such as the number of particles N, the chemical potential mu, the volume V, the pressure P, the constant energy E or the temperature T. While any of these additional information are optional, most of them are needed by certain